-The term "rule of law values" also refers to "predictability" and "the coherence of the legal system as a whole."120 "Grounding the absurd result principle in the rule of law explains its presence throughout history and across legal systems, and its acceptance by people of widely varying . . . leanings."121 The absurdity doctrine therefore "sets boundaries or conditions on legislative power."122 Given this, it should be the courts' obligation to focus on case outcomes rather than undertaking their often badly misplaced legislative-intent inquiries.123 By analogy to another aspect of criminal law:
+The term "rule of law values" also refers to "predictability" and "the coherence of the legal system as a whole."
+"Grounding the absurd result principle in the rule of law explains its presence throughout history and across legal systems, and its acceptance by people of widely varying . . . leanings."
+The absurdity doctrine therefore "sets boundaries or conditions on legislative power."
+Therefore, it should be the courts' obligation to focus on case outcomes rather than undertaking their often badly misplaced legislative-intent inquiries.
+By analogy to another aspect of criminal law:

-Even though we charge jurors to apply the test of common sense that we use in our every day lives, judges . . . often become lost in abstract thought and concepts, believing that they should apply statutes blindly.
-[A] court [must] take[] its obligation and its oath of office much more seriously.124
+Even though we charge jurors to apply the test of common sense that we use in our everyday lives, judges . . . often become lost in abstract thought and concepts, believing that they should apply statutes blindly.
+[A] court [must] take[] its obligation and its oath of office much more seriously.
+124

-Put another way, "[t]here is little reason to have a sophisticated judiciary as a coequal branch of government if all that the judiciary is allowed to do is apply statutes blindly without considering the justice of the application."125 The court's role, rather, is to protect the defendant from injustice, including the strict application of statutes that produce absurd and unjust outcomes.
-"To remove this power from judges would elevate the role of the legislature at the expense of the judiciary."126
+Put another way, "[t]here is little reason to have a sophisticated judiciary as a coequal branch of government if all that the judiciary is allowed to do is apply statutes blindly without considering the justice of the application."
+The court's role, rather, is to protect the defendant from injustice, including the strict application of statutes that produce absurd and unjust outcomes.
+"To remove this power from judges would elevate the role of the legislature at the expense of the judiciary."

 Insisting that judges consider the absurdity and injustice of a given outcome is not too much to ask.
-First, the law already gives judges tremendous discretion in numerous contexts, including: (a) deciding whether the police had reasonable suspicion to stop a
+First, the law already gives judges tremendous discretion in numerous contexts, including: (a) deciding whether the police had reasonable suspicion to stop a suspect, (b) deciding whether there is probable cause set forth in a complaint, (c) setting an amount for bail, (d) determining the admissibility of critical